 To learn if this option may be available to you, contact Patituce & Associates to discuss your situation.

-Proving Complex Habeas Corpus Claims
+Proving Complex Habeas Corpus Claims in OH

 Habeas corpus claims present some of the most complex procedural issues of any criminal litigation.
 Issues can only overcome procedural default in a federal habeas corpus claim when they have been raised in every step of your direct appeal and rejected by the state’s highest court.